tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 This shows how the `gen_server`-style FIFO message queue is implemented in the `Async` module.
 An `AsyncDelegator` instance has an instance variable, `@queue`, that is an array and stores everything needed to run the method called.
-This array is passed in via a `perform` method through a thread pool to a thread that will will run the `perform` method.
+This array is passed in via the `perform` method, through a thread pool, to a thread that will will run the `perform` method.
 In `perform` the thread will loop, executing the next method in the queue, until there is nothing left in the queue.